Graduate Detective Programme2023-09-05T14:33:09+01:00

 What skills do I need?

-As a detective your mantra should be: ‘assume nothing, believe no-one and challenge everything’ – your decisions should be based on evidence, so you’ll need first-rate attention to detail to maintain an accurate record of the lines of enquiry.
+As a detective your mantra should be: ‘assume nothing, and challenge everything’ – your decisions should be based on evidence, so you’ll need first-rate attention to detail to maintain an accurate record of the lines of enquiry.

 It’s essential that you can work on your own, take responsibility for an investigation as well as working as part of a bigger team.
 To thrive in an investigative role you’ll need flexibility, tenacity and the mindset to question ‘why’ something has happened.